NKUShaw/OT-Alignment4brain-to-image/README.md

 Original Description:

-0"A cup of coffee on a plate with a spoon."
+0 "A cup of coffee on a plate with a spoon."

-1"A cappuccino cup next to plates of deserts."
+1 "A cappuccino cup next to plates of deserts."

-2"Cup of coffee with dessert items on a wooden grained table."
+2 "Cup of coffee with dessert items on a wooden grained table."

-3"A cup of liquid with a fancy design on top of it."
+3 "A cup of liquid with a fancy design on top of it."

-4"Pastry, water and a cup of coffee with spoon."
+4 "Pastry, water and a cup of coffee with spoon."

 Neural Description: "A white plate with a very tasty looking treat."